 Guadeloupe’s location in the tropics, like much of Brazil, is an important factor in the synergy achieved by the teams of researchers from USP and UAG.
 Agriculture is the locomotive of Guadeloupe’s economy, and the main crops are sugarcane and bananas.

 Because Guadeloupe and Brazil have similar climates, certain building solutions, such as those that use biomass, are part of the traditional culture in both places.
 In addition, the interaction between the two groups has been enriched by their complementary skills.
 “They’re stronger in chemistry and we’re stronger in engineering,” Savastano said.

 For the organic line, involving the production of particleboard sheets or panels, the researchers depend on bought-in plant resin, in this case made from castor oil.
 “We’re focusing mostly on biomass,” Savastano said.

-"There's a good reason for this: biomass accounts for at least 85 percent of the material mass, while resin accounts for only 15 percent.
-We've purchased a resin that meets all the technical specifications, but we haven't yet mastered its production.
-If our project is to have a future, the next step must be to acquire this competency by partnering with groups that have mastered this technology."
+“There’s a good reason for this: biomass accounts for at least 85% of the material mass, while resin accounts for only 15%.
+We’ve purchased a resin that meets all the technical specifications, but we haven’t yet mastered its production.
+If our project is to have a future, the next step must be to acquire this competency by partnering with groups that have mastered this technology.”

 “These panels have huge potential,” Savastano said.
 “They could have multiple layers with optimized mechanical, thermal, acoustic or aesthetic properties, and different types of panels could be designed for specific uses in construction, furniture, packaging, etc. This is where engineering has a major contribution to make by considering such factors as mechanical strength, waterproofing and durability.
 Production scale is key, but in any event, the switch to alternative materials won’t happen overnight.
 Any adjustment to industrial processes has to be thoroughly researched to ensure consistency and reliability for both manufacturers and users.”